Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. Back on the **SAP NetWeaver 3-tier compatible Marketplace image** blade, specify the following settings:

-    -   Subscription: the name of the Azure subscription you are using for this lab.
+    -   Subscription: The name of the Azure subscription you are using for this lab.

     -   Resource group: **s03-RG**

-    -   Location: accept the default value.
+    -   Location: Accept the default value.

     -   Sap System Id: **s03**